 Title: Effective Utilization of Additive Manufacturing in New Product Development

-Abstract: For any organisation, new product development (NPD) is essential to meet customer needs
+Abstract: For any organization, new product development (NPD) is essential to meet customer needs

 Faculty: Dr. Davinder Singh, Associate Professor, Strategy and Innovation